virer/virer.net/info/ceph/rook/index.md

 # Ceph
 Ceph is an open-source, distributed storage system that can be deployed on many platforms.

-Ceph can even be deployed on a clusters of Raspberry-pi :)
+Ceph can even be deployed on any type of clusters, even Raspberry-pi :)

 Vendors :
 - Red Hat provides Ceph via OpenShift Data Foundation, the upstream project name is Rook